Skip to Content

 13 Actionable Tips to Prevent and Treat Seasickness on a Cruise

-Most cruise lines will have seasickness pills available for free at the reception.
-Cruise lines would much prefer that seasick people treat their seasickness rather than being unwell around the ship!
+Most cruise lines will have seasickness pills available at the reception.
+Cruise lines would much prefer that seasick people treat their seasickness, rather than being unwell around the ship!

-If you do need to visit the medical center at any point, this is what will happen:
+If you do need to visit the medical centre at any point, this is what will happen:

 What Happens if You Get Sick on a Cruise? – Simple Step by Step Guide